HOW TO PREPARE FOR AN ACTIVE SHOOTER

 - Department of Public Safety

-Employees typically do not just "snap," but display indicators of potentially violent behavior over time.
+A person does not typically just "snap".
+They sometimes display indicators of potentially violent behavior over time.
 If these behaviors are recognized, they can often be managed and treated.

-Potentially violent behaviors by an employee may include one or more of the following (this list of behaviors is not comprehensive, nor is it intended as a mechanism for diagnosing violent tendencies):
+Potentially violent behaviors may include one or more of the following (this list of behaviors is not comprehensive, nor is it intended as a mechanism for diagnosing violent tendencies):